INVESTOR HREDD PRECISION TOOLS

 >

-While having a grievance mechanism is essential, to ensure that human rights are respected and upheld in practice, they need to align with international standards.[1]
+While having a grievance mechanism is essential for identifying and remedying harms, to ensure that human rights are respected and upheld in practice they need to align with international standards.[1]
 The UNGPs set out the minimum requirements for an effective grievance mechanism.
 They must be: accessible, equitable, legitimate, predictable, transparent, a source of continuous learning, and rights compatible.[2]
 Additionally, UNGP 31 states that “a grievance mechanism can only serve its purpose if the people it is intended to serve know about it, trust it and are able to use it.”[3]
 OHCHR (Office of the United Nations High Commissioner for Human Rights) emphasizes that the grievance mechanisms “should be at the service of rights holders, who should be consulted meaningfully in creating, designing, reforming and operating such mechanisms.”[4]
 Therefore, grievance mechanisms should be designed with input from rights holders.
 The resulting guidance encourages co-design[5] and proactive engagement “with those seeking to develop and implement worker-driven and community-driven grievance mechanisms.”[6]

 [1] James Harrison and Mark Wielga, “Grievance Mechanisms in Multi-Stakeholder Initiatives: Providing Effective Remedy for Human Rights Violations?,” Business and Human Rights Journal 8, no. 1 (January 16, 2023): 43–65, https://doi.org/10.1017/bhj.2022.37.